Gen Z Pushes Back Against Fast Furniture | LatestLY

 And items are often not made to be recyclable.
 A single sofa might contain textiles, plastic-based foams, plywood, cardboard and metal springs — all fused with laminates, resin and glues — which makes them very hard to separate and repurpose.

-In the United States alone, 12.1 million tons of furniture waste were generated in 2018 with less than 0.5% of it recycled.
+In the United States alone, 12.1 million tons of furniture waste was generated in 2018 with less than 0.5% of it recycled.
 That's an almost sixfold increase over 1960 levels.

 The rise of fast furniture